boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    It is worth noting that TN QoS Classes and inter-PE transfer planes are orthogonal.
-The TN domain can be operated with, e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 transfer planes (e.g., latency optimized transfer plane using link latency metrics for path calculation, and transfert plane following Interior Gateway Protocol (IGP) metrics).
+The TN domain can be operated with, e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 transfer planes (e.g., latency optimized transfer plane using link latency metrics for path calculation, and transfer plane following Interior Gateway Protocol (IGP) metrics).
 TN QoS Class determines the per-hop behavior when the packets are transiting through the provider network, while transfer plane determines the paths for packets through provider